prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-# Example: `zil_commit` Object B

- - We're calling `zil_commit` for object "B"...
+- Calling `zil_commit` for object "B"

- - So the first step is to move object B's async `itx`'s to the sync list
+- First step is to move object B's async `itx`'s to the sync list

 ---